openconfig/reference/rpc/gnmi/gnmi-specification.md

 and returned to its original un-configured setting.

 `replace` MUST not be used as a way to delete configuration at the path specified by being supplied with a null or invalid value.
-For example, if the boolean `b` is provided a `nil` value instead of a boolean value, the target MUST reject this operation by returning `INVALID_ARGUMENT`.
+For example, it is invalid to replace a keyed list element (e.g. `/a/f[k=10]`) with an empty JSON object `{}`, which implicitly deletes the list's keys and renders the list element keyless.
+It is also invalid to replace a leaf value (e.g. the boolean `b`) with a `nil` value instead of a boolean value.
+In both of the above cases, the target MUST reject the operation by returning `INVALID_ARGUMENT`.

 For `update` operations: